How can I help?

 • The attendance record is complete.

-• In the Core Areas section, all expected progress statements are ticked ‘Made expected progress’ and the comments underneath the table are completed.
+• In the Core Areas section, all expected progress statements are ticked ‘Made expected progress’.

-• In the Final Review page, each of the Met boxes is ticked and the Mentor comment is completed.
+• In the Final Review page, you have ticked each of the Met boxes and comments are completed.

 • The subject development table for this phase is completed.